 How We Judged Snowboard Gloves with Wrist Guards

 Everyone has an opinion on what gloves they think are the best.
 Most brands describe their own gloves as "the best this" and "the best that", typically with lot's of fluffy superlatives.
 But what criteria really matter?
 And how do different gloves compare to each other along these criteria?

-We evaluated the top 6 selling snowboard gloves with wrist guards using these performance criteria:
+We evaluated 6 top selling snowboard gloves with wrist guards using these performance criteria:

 - Protection.
 This is clearly the single most important feature of the gloves.
 There is no injury data broken down by each of these glove models.
 But there is data regarding the best types of wrist protection designs, and their effectiveness in preventing injuries.
 This comparison data was key.

 - Warmth.
 It's important to keep your hands warm while on the mountain.
-Insulation technologies have advanced a long way, and we feel having warm hands while being protected does not have to be a luxury - even in lower price gloves.
+Insulation technologies have advanced a long way, and we feel having warm hands while being protected is a basic expectation now - not a luxury - even in lower price gloves.

 - Dry.
 To stay warm, your hands have to stay dry.
 Like warmth, dry technology has come a long way and there are many excellent options available.
-Each brand has different trademarked technologies, but we tested the gloves in cold and wet weather to see how they performed in the real world.
+Each brand has different trademarked technologies.
+We tested the gloves in cold and wet weather to see how they performed in the real world.